 Supporting Our Veterans

-For the sixth year in honor of Veterans Day, Goldstein, Buckley, Cechman, Rice & Purtz, P.A.’s employees have collected clothing and household items to donate to the Vietnam Veterans of America (VVA).
+For the sixth year in honor of Veterans Day, Goldstein, Buckley, Cechman, Rice & Purtz’s employees have collected clothing and household items to donate to the Vietnam Veterans of America (VVA).
 Donated used clothes, shoes, appliances or other household items, are used to generate funds to help take care of soldiers and service men and women who help keep America safe from harm.

 VVA goals are to promote and support the full range of issues important to Vietnam veterans and to change perception them.
 Firm Partner John B. Cechman was stationed with the Army in the Quang Tri Province just south of the demilitarized zone (DMZ) in South Vietnam.
 As Agent in Charge of Military Intelligence, he was stationed with the 1st Brigade 5th Infantry Division from July 1968 to July 1969, earning a Bronze Star that hangs in his office.